 If an Intervener Physician is present and willing to assume responsibility for the patient's medical care and sign the pre-hospital e-PCR, he/she may request to become Medical Control of the emergency scene from the On-Line Medical Control Physician.
 The On-Line Medical Control Physician may transfer Medical Control to the Intervener Physician if he/she chooses.
 The On-Line Medical Control Physician maintains the right to manage the case entirely, working with the Intervener Physician or allowing him/her to assume responsibility.
 The Intervener Physician MUST sign the pre-hospital e-PCR, AND MUST accompany the patient to the hospital in the emergency vehicle.
 However, in the event of a disaster, patient care needs may require the Intervener Physician to remain at the scene.
-The On-Line Medical Control Physician is ultimately responsible if there is any disagreement between the Intervener Physical and the On-Line Medical Control, in that case, the pre-hospital provider shall take orders from the On-Line Medical Control Physician only.
+The On-Line Medical Control, in that case, the pre-hospital provider shall take orders from the On-Line Medical Control, only.